Reverse Mathematics and parameter-free Transfer: Abstract

 \section{Abstract}

-Recently, conservative extensions of Peano and Heyting arithmetic in the spirit of Nelson's syntactic approach to Nonstandard Analysis, have been proposed.
-We continue and extend this study with an eye on \emph{Reverse Mathematics}-style results, formulating a suitable base theory along the way.
-In this way, we prove the equivalence between respectively the comprehension principles $(\exists^{2})$, $(S^{2})$, and $(\E_{2})$, and the Transfer principle limited respectively to $\Pi_{1}^{0}$, $\Pi_{1}^{1}$, and $\Pi_{\infty}^{1}$-formulas.
+Recently, conservative extensions of Peano and Heyting arithmetic in the spirit of Nelson's axiomatic approach to Nonstandard Analysis, have been proposed.
+In this paper, we study the \emph{Transfer} axiom of Nonstandard Analysis restricted to formulas \emph{without} parameters.
+Based on this axiom, we formulate a \emph{base theory} for the \emph{Reverse Mathematics} of Nonstandard Analysis and prove some natural reversals, and show that most of these equivalences do not hold in the absence of parameter-free \emph{Transfer}.